Saugatuck Gap Filler Radar Annex: History

-The Air Force entered into a lease with the City of Saugatuck on June 1, 1956, for a small site at the top of Mt.
+The Air Force entered into a lease with the City of Saugatuck on 1 June 1956, for a small site at the top of Mt.
 Baldhead, the dune upon which the radar installation was constructed.
 Also included in the lease was an area at the eastern foot of the dune, below and slightly south of the radar site.
 This area was for ancillary equipment consisting principally of underground diesel fuel tanks and pumps used to move fuel to a storage tank at the top of the dune which supplied a generator in the annex building.
 There was also an easement connecting the two sites, running parallel to the stairs up the east face of the dune, to accommodate diesel fuel lines, electrical service, and telephone lines.

-Construction of the equipment and generator building began on August 23, 1956, with an anticipated completion date in January 1957.
+Construction of the equipment and generator building began on 23 August 1956, with an anticipated completion date in January 1957.
 Many gap-fillers were being constructed at this time and there was a delay before the radar equipment arrived.
-After installation and testing, the Bendix AN/FPS-14 radar became operational between April 1 and June 30, 1958, reporting to the 781st Aircraft Control and Warning (AC&W) Squadron at Custer Air Force Station (AFS), the "prime site," near Battle Creek, Michigan, where the heavy long-range and height-finder radars were located.
+After installation and testing, the Bendix AN/FPS-14 radar became operational between 1 April – 30 June 1958, reporting to the 781st Aircraft Control and Warning (AC&W) Squadron at Custer Air Force Station (AFS), the "prime site," near Battle Creek, Michigan, where the heavy long-range and height-finder radars were located.
 The 781st's prime associated interceptor squadron was the 319th Fighter Interceptor Squadron, stationed at Bunker Hill Air Force Base in Peru, Indiana.

 Like the other three gap-fillers under the control of Custer AFS, the Saugatuck Gap Filler Annex was designed to be unmanned and was operated remotely by the prime site.
 Also, like the other gap-fillers, the Saugatuck annex employed AN/FST-1 Coordinate Data Transmitter to send radar data to the immense AN/FSQ-7 computer housed at SAGE Direction Center DC-06, co-located with the 781st AC&W Squadron at Custer AFS.
 The AN/FST-1 was a state-of-the-art digital electronic device implemented almost entirely with vacuum tubes.
 It filtered spurious and fixed radar echoes from those of actual aircraft, converted the analog signals into digital data, then transmitted it at about 1600 bits/second via leased telephone lines using the first modem employed in an actual application outside of research.

-As SAGE became fully operational, the squadron title was changed to 781st Radar Squadron (SAGE) on October 1, 1959.
-Custer AFS was known by Permanent System ID P-67 and Saugatuck, one of four subordinate gap-fillers, held site ID P-67C until July 31, 1963, when all SAGE radar squadron designations were changed to the NORAD prefix Z and Saugatuck became Z-67C.
+As SAGE became fully operational, the squadron title was changed to 781st Radar Squadron (SAGE) on 1 October 1959.
+Custer AFS was known by Permanent System ID P-67 and Saugatuck, one of four subordinate gap-fillers, held site ID P-67C until 31 July 1963, when all SAGE radar squadron designations were changed to the NORAD prefix Z and Saugatuck became Z-67C.

 Custer AFS operated the following Gap Filler sites in addition to its own heavy and height-finder radars: